speed-highlight/core/README.md

 | github-dim          | ❌       | ✅  |
 | atom-dark           | ✅       | ✅  |
 | visual-studio-dark  | ❌       | ✅  |

-## Documentation 👀

-Further in-depth documentation for the API and other topics is in our [Wiki](https://github.com/speed-highlight/core/wiki) and our [Documentation](https://speed-highlight.github.io/core/docs/)

-## License 📃

-Shj is released under the Creative Commons Zero License.
-See our [LICENSE](https://github.com/speed-highlight/core/blob/main/LICENSE) file for details.